open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

   - `endpoint` (required if using `listen` mode)
   - `poll_interval` (default `5m`, only relevant using `poll` mode)
   - `max_alerts` (default `1000`)
     - When in `poll` mode, this is the maximum number of alerts the receiver will attempt to process per poll.
-Alerts are processed from most recently created to least recently created.mode.
+Alerts are processed from most recently created to least recently created.
   - `projects` (required if using `poll` mode)
     - `name` (required if using `poll mode`)
     - `include_clusters` (default empty, exclusive with `exclude_clusters`)